 As a few months went by, we noticed her hunger improving, yet every GI visit was met with a comment about how gassy and bloated her stomach remained.

 This led us to further removing dairy from her diet, eliminating oats, and including more whole foods instead of processed gluten-free foods to promote healing.
 I followed up with adding vitamin testing to her next lab work where we found a vitamin D deficiency.

 Whether you have concerns about your own health or your child's health, if something feels “off,” figure it out!
 Be an advocate for your own health!
 Trust yourself and how you feel...ask questions, talk to friends, get medical advice and don’t give up until you’ve found the root cause.

 Now tell me your story.
-What led to your Celiac diagnosis?
+What led to your Celiac Disease diagnosis?

 Are you or your child newly diagnosed?
-Start here with this helpful guide.
+Start here with some of my top tips.

 Please know you're always welcome to reach out if you need support navigating your gluten-free life.